ActualLab/Fusion/docs/Overview.md

 ```

-> Q: What's the problem here?
+> Q: Why this scenario is a bit more complex?

 A: `GetChatTailAsync(...)` has `length` argument, so let's say we write
 `AddMessageAsync` method - how it supposed to find every chat tail